kmtheobald/limestone/2023/the_next_great_poet.md

 If we can only hear\
 You, the next great poet.

-They check and check, they watch the time\
+We check and check, we watch the time\
-Any minute now, sweet release\
+Any minute now, that first line\
 Any second now, for God's sake\
 That voice, those words which drum and quake